How to Choose Your Perfect Mattress

 The mattress that will give you the best rest and the least amount of pain will depend solely on you and your needs.
 Whether you need something that is firm or soft or one that will bounce back or conform to your body, you can find the perfect mattress for you to get your restful night's sleep.
 If you want to go above and beyond, you can also find adjustable beds that let you set the firmness levels and other adjustable beds that let you move the top and bottom up and down.
 In any case, the mattresses of today are said to be able to last a lifetime but the experts say that most people need to purchase a new mattress every 10 years or so since as our bodies change with age, so do our needs for the mattress.

 Choosing the wrong mattress can be a daunting experience and making your choice should never be done in a rush.
-Jamie Emigh has worked extensively as a sleep therapist and enjoys sharing his finding on various health blogs.
+Jamie Emigh has worked extensively as a sleep therapist and enjoys sharing his findings on various health blogs.